HereBeAndre/fs-forum-coding-challenge/problems/majorityElement/prompt.md

 You can assume that the input array will always have a majority element.

-Sample input
+Sample inputs

 ```
+array = [5]
+array = [1, 2, 1]
 array = [1, 2, 3, 2, 2, 1, 2]
 ```

-Sample output
+Sample outputs

 ```
+5 // Only element in the array
+1 // Occurs in 2/3 array indices
-2 // Occurs in 4/7 array indices, making it the majority element
+2 // Occurs in 4/7 array indices
 ```